article / Hotspot conflict

 (II) Phase of Escalating Pressure and Comprehensive Blockade (Month-Year to Month)

-Entering the fourth quarter of the year, the United States has continued to escalate its military pressure, further expanding the scope and nature of its operations.
-In mid-October of the year, comprehensive international media reports indicated that President Trump had authorized the Central Intelligence Agency to conduct covert operations in Venezuela, while the U.S. military launched large-scale attacks in the Caribbean and Eastern Pacific, sinking dozens of suspicious vessels.
-This combination of covert intelligence operations and overt military strikes demonstrates that the United States is employing a multi-pronged approach to exert comprehensive pressure on Venezuela.
-On October 26 of the year, according to a timeline compiled by Xinhua News Agency, the U.S. Navy’s most advanced aircraft carrier strike group, the USS Gerald R. Ford, arrived in the Caribbean, significantly enhancing the tactical strike and deterrence capabilities of the U.S. military in the region.
-Two days later, on October 28 of the year, the U.S. Secretary of Defense officially announced the launch of a military operation codenamed "Operation Southern Spear," aimed at coordinating all relevant military activities in the Western Hemisphere.
+Entering the fourth quarter of 2025, the United States has continued to intensify its military pressure, with the scope and nature of its operations further expanding.
+In mid-October 2025, comprehensive international media reports indicated that President Trump has authorized the Central Intelligence Agency to conduct covert operations in Venezuela.
+Simultaneously, the U.S. military launched large-scale attacks in the Caribbean Sea and the Eastern Pacific, sinking dozens of suspicious vessels.
+This combined approach of intelligence agency covert actions and overt military strikes demonstrates that the United States is applying multi-faceted, comprehensive pressure on Venezuela through various channels.
+On November 11, 2025, according to a timeline compiled by Xinhua News Agency, the U.S. Navy's most advanced aircraft carrier strike group, the USS Gerald R. Ford, arrived in the Caribbean Sea, significantly enhancing the U.S. military's tactical strike and deterrence capabilities in the region.
+Two days later, on November 13, 2025, the U.S. Secretary of Defense officially announced the launch of a military operation codenamed "Operation Southern Spear," aimed at unifying and coordinating all related military activities in the Western Hemisphere.

-The action swiftly shifted from military deterrence to a direct strike on Venezuela's economic lifeline—oil exports.
+The operation swiftly shifted from military deterrence to a direct strike against Venezuela's economic lifeline—oil exports.
 On December 10, 2025, Sina Finance reported that Trump announced the U.S. military had seized an oil tanker near Venezuelan waters and planned to confiscate its oil, marking the critical initiation of the U.S. maritime blockade strategy.
-The legal and policy foundation for this action was further strengthened on December 16, 2025, when Trump signed an executive order declaring a "comprehensive and thorough blockade" on all sanctioned tankers entering or leaving Venezuela and designating the Maduro government as a "foreign terrorist organization."
-This policy shift pushed the enforcement of sanctions to a new stage.
-Subsequently, on December 20, 2025, the U.S. Secretary of Homeland Security confirmed the seizure of a second Venezuela-related oil tanker, indicating that seizure operations had become a normalized means of its blockade policy.
+The legal and policy foundation for this action was further strengthened on December 16, 2025, when Trump signed an executive order declaring a comprehensive and thorough blockade on all sanctioned oil tankers entering or leaving Venezuela and designating the Maduro government as a foreign terrorist organization.
+This policy shift elevated the enforcement of sanctions to a new level.
+Subsequently, on December 20, 2025, the U.S. Secretary of Homeland Security confirmed the seizure of a second oil tanker involved with Venezuela, indicating that such seizures had become a regular tool of the blockade policy.

 (III) Phase of Simultaneous Seizures in Multiple Maritime Areas and High-Intensity Confrontation (Month Year - Month Year)